xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/UserInterface/PackageReferences/PackageReferences.md

 To formalize the use of shared class models, support for package references is being added to BridgePoint.

-With BridgePoint 5.4 classes must be defined within a component to be useful throughout the entire tool chain.
+Prior to BridgePoint 5.8 classes must be defined within a component to be useful throughout the entire tool chain.
 However, it is possible to define classes (and functions) outside a component, and elements defined within a component will have visibility to these externally defined elements so long as they